mt9304/railstemplate/README.md

 ## Introduction

 This is a template I use as a starting point to create a Rails web application with React.js as an optional front-end.
-It includes some of the functions that I use the most commonly for projects:
+It includes some of the functions that I use most commonly for projects:

-- CRUD functions for an example model (an article).
+- CRUD functions for a sample model (an article).
-- Rails RESTful API to interact with the example model.
+- Rails RESTful API to interact with the sample model.
-- React.js (v16.2) setup with jQuery's ajax functions to interact with the API.
+- React.js (v16.2) setup with AJAX functions to interact with the API.
 - Authentication and authorization using the gems [Devise](https://github.com/plataformatec/devise), [CanCan](https://github.com/ryanb/cancan), and [Rolify](https://github.com/RolifyCommunity/rolify).
 - [Quill.js](https://quilljs.com/docs/quickstart/) HTML text editor for editing and creating markup text.